Why Germans Are Choosing Long-Term Living in Bali

 - Flexible professionals

 Compared to short tourist visas, the B211A generally provides much greater flexibility for extended stays.
+Travelers can learn more from B211A Visa Bali for German Citizens Explained.

 Why Germans Prefer the B211A